What happens after you submit an application?

 - Request an in-person (virtual) meeting or otherwise solicit further information from a project applicant in order to make a decision on a project proposal.

-The project proposal has recieved, at a minimum, a simple majority of approval from the Committee.
+- The project proposal has received, at a minimum, a simple majority of approval from the Committee.
 In order to receive funds, several additional steps must be taken.
-Additionally, a line of continuous, timely, and appropriate communication must be established and maintained between the project lead and the Committee liaison until the project has reached completion, and all required documentation has been submitted and recieved final approval.
+Additionally, a line of continuous, timely, and appropriate communication must be established and maintained between the project lead and the Committee liaison until the project has reached completion, and all required documentation has been submitted and received final approval.

 Expectations for Granted Projects:

 - All projects must return the signed Project Conditions Agreement to the Grant Manager prior to receiving funds.
 Projects will be held responsible for meeting the terms of said agreement and any other documents and obligations.

 - Any changes to project scope of work, budgeted expenditures, or other changes to the project as proposed, accepted by the Committee, and agreed to by the project applicant, must be brought forward to the Grant Manager and full Committee prior to making such changes to the project scope or expenditures.

 - All projects funded by the Committee shall submit a progress report at the project mid-point to the Grant Manager, per the progress report template available on the website or from the Grant Manager.